RCSchmelzle/Osmo-GPS-Controller-Demo/docs/protocol.md

 ## DATA Segment

 The core of this program lies in encapsulating and parsing the DATA segment.
 Although the length of the DATA segment is variable, the first two bytes are always CmdSet and CmdID.
 Each (CmdSet, CmdID) pair determines a specific function.
-The structure of the DATA segment (offset 12) is as follows:
+The structure of the DATA segment (offset 12, size n) is as follows:

 ```
 |  CmdSet  |  CmdID   |     Data Payload   |